PowerDNS/pdns/docs/changelog/pre-4.0.rst

 -  `commit 0481021 <https://github.com/PowerDNS/pdns/commit/0481021>`__:
    Log error when remote cannot do AXFR (Aki Tuomi)
 -  `commit 1ecc3a5 <https://github.com/PowerDNS/pdns/commit/1ecc3a5>`__:
-   Speed improvements when AXFR is disabled (Christian Hofstaedtler)
+   Speed improvements when AXFR is disabled (Chris Hofstaedtler)
 -  commits `1f7334e <https://github.com/PowerDNS/pdns/commit/1f7334e>`__
    and `b17799a <https://github.com/PowerDNS/pdns/commit/b17799a>`__:
    NSEC3 and related RRSIGS are not part of the dnstree (Kees